-"For I am not ashamed of the gospel, for it is God's capable-means toward salvation for everyone believing, to the Jew first and also to the Greek.
-For in it a righteousness of God is revealed/uncovered out-from faith unto faith; as it is written, 'but the righteous person will live out-from faith.'
-For the wrath of God is revealed/uncovered from heaven against all irreverence and unrighteousness of people, the ones suppressing the truth in unrighteousness, because that which is known about God is evident within them; for God made it evident to them.
-For since the creation of the world His invisible attributes, His eternal power and divine nature, are being perceived, being seen according to the things He has been made, so that they are without excuse.
-For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their reasonings, and their unperceptive heart was darkened."
-Rom.
-1:16-21
+"For the wrath of God is revealed from heaven against all irreverence and unrighteousness of people, the ones suppressing the truth in unrighteousness, 19 because that which is known about God is evident within them; for God made it evident to them.
+20 For since the creation of the world His invisible attributes, His eternal power and divine nature, are being perceived, being seen according to the things He has been made, so that they are without excuse.
+21 For even though they knew God, they did not honor Him as God or give thanks, but they became futile in their reasonings, and their unperceptive heart was darkened."